 I know what you’re thinking.
-“Who cares dude you’re traveling the world, just enjoy the freakin experience!”
+“Who cares dude.
+You’re traveling the world, just enjoy the freakin experience!”

-The roommates and I have a couple of rings set up in the backyard so that we can easily head out there and get in a quick workout whenever needed.
+The roommates and I have a couple of rings set up in the backyard so that we can easily head out there and get in a quick workout whenever it’s needed.

-For those of you that are looking to add a little variety to your workouts, are tired of the same old bodyweight stuff, or need something that you can trace with I can not recommend them enough.
+For those of you that are looking to add a little variety to your workouts, are tired of the same old bodyweight stuff, or need something that you can train with I can not recommend them enough.

 A few benefits of training with rings: